 Once you’ve decided to start a meal delivery service, you’ll need to be aware of the potential hazards.
 Many of the most frequent delivery-related incidents are covered by small company insurance.

-General liability insurance for food delivery firms, for example, may cover:
+General liability insurance for food delivery firms, for example, may cover

 Compensation for third-party injuries and medical expenses